plexescor/FocusFlow/(COOL) Lithium.md

 Copyright (c) 2025 Plexescor

 Welcome, traveler.
-By opening **FocusFlow**, you have entered a sacred space.
+By opening **ViraChrono**, you have entered a sacred space.
 A place where focus meets precision, where code meets chaos, and where your digital life is laid bare for **scientific observation and creative mastery**.

 This is not just software.
 This is a **movement**.
 A tool for the curious, the obsessed, the hacker-minded, and those who refuse to settle for mediocrity.